Fradlin/temp/hardcode.md

 - 0.2 score for passing only sample batches.
 - O(N+M) solution is expected.

-# How to Hard Code to get 1st 2 Outputs
+# How to Hard Code

 Um so this is our task at hand